OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-10.md

 ## Judges 10:13

-Yet you have forsaken Me and served other gods; therefore, I will no longer save you.
+But you have turned away from Me and served other gods; as a result, I will not rescue you anymore.

 ## Judges 10:14